Skip to main content

 • Dress according to the weather and conditions.
 Remember that the weather changes quickly in the mountains.

-• Bring both extra clothes, and the equipment that the trip and the terrain requires.
+• Bring extra clothing and equipment that the trip and the terrain requires.

 • Extra food and drink can help both you and others, if you take longer than planned or have to wait for help.